lilca/tEXT-iNSERTEr/README.md

 Deference of "sed" command
 ===
 You think that, "tir" command is not necesary because the combination of "sed" command & shell script are able to give same result?

-I answer you that "That's right!, Maybe.".
+I answer you that "That's right!
+Maybe, I don't know the specific method.".